Bitchcraft (American Horror Story): 2013

-Zoe Benson has sex with her boyfriend Charlie, which causes Charlie to die from an apparent brain aneurysm.
-This reveals Zoe is a witch.
-She is sent to a school for witches in New Orleans called Miss Robichaux's Academy where she meets the headmistress, Cordelia Foxx, who explains that every witch possesses a power of her own, but in each generation there is the Supreme, an all-powerful witch.
-She also mentions that a witch Misty Day was burned alive after she brought a bird back to life.
-The other students are Nan, who can read the minds of others, Queenie, who can make injuries she inflicts on her body appear on whomever she chooses without harming herself, calling herself a human Voodoo doll, and Madison, a former teen actress who can move objects with her mind.
-Madison befriends Zoe, and invites her along to a frat party she will be attending.
+Zoe Benson loses her virginity to her boyfriend Charlie, which causes him to die from an apparent brain aneurysm.
+Her mother reveals Zoe is a witch and sends her to Miss Robichaux's Academy for Exceptional Young Ladies, a school for witches in New Orleans where she meets the headmistress, Cordelia Foxx, who explains that every witch possesses a power of her own, but in each generation there is the Supreme, an all-powerful witch.
+She also mentions that young witch Misty Day was burned alive a few months earlier after she brought a bird back to life.
+The other students are Nan, who can read the minds of others, Queenie, who can make injuries she inflicts on her body appear on whomever she chooses without harming herself, calling herself a human voodoo doll, and Madison, a former teenage actress who can move objects with her mind.

-At the party Zoe meets frat boy Kyle Spencer, who immediately falls for her and is determined to get to know her.
-Meanwhile, Madison is drugged by Kyle's frat brother Archie Brener and, along with his other frat brothers, gang-rapes her.
-Afterwards, she vengefully flips their bus over, with Kyle and the frat brothers on board.
+Madison befriends Zoe and invites her along to a fraternity party she will be attending.
+There, Zoe meets frat boy Kyle Spencer, who immediately falls for her.
+Meanwhile, Madison is drugged by Kyle's fraternity brother Archie Brener who, along with his other fraternity brothers, gang-rapes her.
+Kyle tries to stop them but is knocked unconscious as they flee on a bus.
+Madison vengefully flips their bus over.

-Fiona Goode, the current Supreme and Cordelia's mother, arrives at the school after hearing of Misty.
-Fiona takes the girls on a field trip and Nan leads them to a tour of LaLaurie's mansion.
+Fiona Goode, the current Supreme and Cordelia's estranged mother, arrives at the school after hearing of Misty.
+Fiona takes the girls on a field trip to teach them about the history of witches in New Orleans, and Nan leads them to a tour of LaLaurie's mansion.
 The tour guide reveals that LaLaurie's body has never been found, but Nan tells Fiona that she can tell where LaLaurie is buried.

-In a hospital, Zoe finds out Kyle died, but Brener survived.
-She rapes his unconscious body, deliberately killing him vengefully by again causing a brain aneurysm.
+In a hospital, Zoe discovers Kyle died and Brener survived.
+She rapes an unconscious Brener, deliberately killing him by again causing a brain aneurysm.

-That night, Fiona has an alive LaLaurie dug up and brought to the Academy.
+That night, Fiona has an alive LaLaurie dug up and brought to the academy.